-Afghanistan: Women's youth soccer team escapes to Pakistan
+Afghanistan women's youth soccer team escapes to Pakistan

 After the fall of Kabul players were warned by the national team's former captain, Khalida Popal, to delete pictures of themselves playing on social media and to burn their kits to protect themselves from potential reprisals from the new regime.

-Last week the deputy head of the Taliban's cultural commission, Ahmadullah Wasiq, cast doubt over the future of women's sport in the country when he said it was considered neither "appropriate nor necessary" in response to a question about the fate of the women's cricket team.
+Last week the deputy head of the Taliban's cultural commission, Ahmadullah Wasiq, cast doubt over the future of women's sport in the country when he said it was considered neither appropriate nor necessary in response to a question about the fate of the women's cricket team.

 "In cricket, they might face a situation where their face and body will not be covered.
 Islam does not allow women to be seen like this", Wasiq said.